 - Proof of citizenship, landed immigrant status, or valid student visa, if not born in Canada

 - Applicants must be 19 years of age

-Application requirements are similar for each program, with the exception of the Canadian Mountain and Ski Guide Certification Program (CMSG).
+Application requirements are similar for each program.
 Any exceptions or unique requirements are listed in the description of specific programs.
 You may address inquiries to the Adventure Studies Department or TRU Admissions.

 Applications are received year-round for September entry, with the exception of the CMSG certification program, which has continuous intake.
 Degree programs may also have a January intake as noted.
 Applicants must be at least 19 years old unless noted differently.

 To apply to an adventure program, submit the following to the Adventure Studies Department: